netZoo/netZooR/README.md

 - netZooR is compatible with R (>= 3.3.3) including R (>= 4.0),  click [here](https://www.r-project.org/) for more installation details.

 - To use PANDA and LIONESS, there are two options:

-  1. use functions: `panda.py()` and `lioness.py()` by invoking the respective Python implementations in [netZooPy]((https://github.com/netZoo/netZooPy/tree/netZoo)).
+  1. Use `panda.py()` and `lioness.py()` by invoking the respective Python implementations in [netZooPy]((https://github.com/netZoo/netZooPy/tree/netZoo)).
 Because the native R linear algebra libraries can be slow, this way is recommended for faster analysis.
-However, optimized parallel libraries can give reasonable run times (step2).
-In order to pratice invoking Python scripts, there are some requirements to meet before using netZooR:
+However, optimized parallel libraries can give reasonable run times (option ii).
+To invoke Python scripts, there are some requirements to meet before using netZooR:

      a) [**Python**](https://www.python.org/downloads/) (>= 3.5.0) installed;

      b) Python libraries [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/), and [scipy](https://www.scipy.org/) installed;

-     c) stable Internet access as package `reticulate` will link the R wrapper to the Python scripts located [here](https://github.com/netZoo/netZooPy/tree/netZoo) for those two methods.
+     c) Internet access as package `reticulate` will link the R wrapper to the Python scripts located [here](https://github.com/netZoo/netZooPy/tree/netZoo) for those two methods.

-  2. use function: `panda()` in [pandaR](https://github.com/jnpaulson/pandaR) package and `lioness()` for the pure R implementations of PANDA and LIONESS.
-To speed up the run time, it is highly recommended to install an optimized linear algebra library, like Intel MKL.
+  2. Use `panda()` and `lioness()` for the pure R implementations of PANDA and LIONESS.
+To speed up the run time, it is highly recommended to install an optimized linear algebra library, particularly for Ubunutu.
+Macos generally comes with optimized linear algebra libraries.
+You can check the `BLAS/LAPACK` fields in `sessionInfo()` in your R console.
 Detailed instructions can be found [here](https://csantill.github.io/RPerformanceWBLAS/).

+     :warning: However, we found that Intel MKL linear algebra library with R 4.0.3 on Ubuntu 18.04 gave inconsistent results for the multiplication of large matrices and the results of PANDA were inconsistent.
+Therefore, Intel MKL is not currently recommended.

 - Most of plotting function can be realized by functions in [igraph](https://igraph.org/redirect.html), which will be loaded with netZooR through `library(netZooR)`.
 Some plotting functions like `vis.panda.in.cytoscape()` and `vis.diff.panda.in.cytoscape()` are able to plot interactive PANDA networks in [Cytoscape](https://cytoscape.org/), but installation of Cytoscape is required before using these plotting functions.
 Also, please make sure that Cytoscape is open when these functions are called.